Mary-kk/Loan-Approval-Prediction/README.md

 The final model provides insights into the factors influencing loan approval decisions and can be used to automate the initial screening process for loan applications.

+## Summary

+This project focuses on predicting loan approval by analyzing various factors such as an applicant’s financial history, income, credit score, employment status, and other relevant attributes.
+Using historical loan data and machine learning algorithms, a predictive model has been developed to assess the likelihood of loan approval for new applicants.

 ## Future Work

 Implement advanced models like XGBoost or Neural Networks for enhanced accuracy.